prashantpk433/Covid19/README.md

 ### Look and Feel

-its and easy process which when you run the code you will be prompted to download button ,uppon clicking it will download the file as "data.csv" . if you will click on the download button you will received a message. check the same folder as program for data downloaded.If you will check the data this is what we downloaded.
+its and easy process which when you run the code you will be prompted to download button ,upon clicking it will download the file as "data.csv" . if you will click on the download button you will received a message. check the same folder as program for data downloaded.If you will check the data this is what we downloaded.